spsforks/SCons-scons-wiki/SConsCrashCourse.md

 The main build configuration script for **SCons** is the `SConstruct` file.
 When the `scons` script is called, it will automatically search for this file in the current directory (actually, several alternate names are also searched for and will be used if found: `Sconstruct`, `sconstruct`, `SConstruct.py`, `Sconstruct.py`, `sconstruct.py`).

-The full SCons API is available for usage from `SConstruct, including the **Environment** class.
+The full SCons API is available for usage from `SConstruct`, including the **Environment** class.
 The Environment class describes a **Construction Environment** which controls a build; a build configuration may have several of these if there are different instructions for different parts of the build.
 Typically, a build configuration instantiates this class very early, although it's certainly not required to do so at the very top.

 ```python
 env = Environment()